 How I Use Great Lake’s Collagen Powder

 I use both Great Lake’s Gelatin flavored and unflavored collagen powders.
 I mix the flavored powders into water and sip it throughout the day.
 Not only is it a great way to supplement your collagen intake, it’s also an amazing alternative to soda and artificial flavor waters and they are great for post-workout drinks as well!.

 The unflavored powder is my go-to for adding into food and flavored drinks.
 Because it’s tasteless, you can add it to just about any recipe you want whenever you need a revitalizing boost!
 Try adding a scoop or two to your favorite baked goods, stirring it into your soup or use it to kick your day off with my Superboost Morning Coffee.
-Collagen and gut health go hand in hand so my new Gut Healing Hot Cocoa is also an amazing guilt-free treat you can use to get your daily collagen fix!
+Collagen and gut health go hand in hand so my new Gut Healing Hot Cocoa is an amazing guilt-free treat you can use to get your daily collagen fix!

 I love how it doesn’t clump up or turn gelatinous like other collagen supplements I’ve tried.
 It’s easy on your gut, and your taste buds won’t even notice it’s there.
 The rest of your body definitely will, however, once your skin starts glowing and your joints loosen up!

 Benefits I've Noticed

 I’ve been putting two scoops of Great Lakes Gelatin’s unflavored collagen in my Superboost Morning Coffee every morning for a while now, and I’ve definitely noticed a difference in my skin.
 It’s softer and more firm.
 I can feel the added flexibility when I work out, too.
 Thanks to the collagen powder benefits, I can go way longer without having to worry about getting sore afterward.